papajarv/Deathmarch-Witcher-TRPG/README.md

 interface, the GM tools, and a good amount of homebrew.
 If you'd rather run it closer to the book, almost all of the homebrew can be switched off.

-It's a beta and it's still moving.
 It runs on Foundry v14 (built and tested against 14.363), it's English-only for now, and there's no build step — drop it in and it works.

 ## What's in it